Barry Sherman: Motives and suspects

 There has been speculation about who might have been responsible, particularly given Sherman's many business associates with criminal records and those who had been angered by his actions.
 He himself had acknowledged that an attempt could be made on his life.
 "For a thousand bucks paid to the right person, you can probably get someone killed", he told Jeffrey Robinson in an interview for his book in the late 1990s.
 "Perhaps I'm surprised that hasn't happened."

 At the time of the homicides, Sherman had just won a ruling that the Winters owed him $300,000 in legal fees, less than he had asked for, for their lawsuit, itself dismissed three months earlier.
 After telling Bloomberg that he'd been informed he was a "prime suspect" and consulting with his lawyer, Kerry Winter allowed that he had not only the motive to kill his cousin but the opportunity, since he was working at the time as a construction supervisor and could set his own hours.
 He admitted to The Fifth Estate that he had imagined killing Sherman but says that he did not, and was watching Peaky Blinders on Netflix, then attending a Cocaine Anonymous meeting that night.

-Two weeks before the murders, Barry Sherman asked his son, Jonathan Sherman, to repay him tens of millions of dollars that Jonathan had borrowed for his storage business.
-Jonathan explained this was to get his father through a difficult financial situation, and his father committed to future funding when Barry's finances improved.
+Two weeks before the murders, Barry Sherman asked his son, Jonathon Sherman, to repay him tens of millions of dollars that Jonathon had borrowed for his storage business.
+Jonathon explained this was to get his father through a difficult financial situation, and his father committed to future funding when Barry's finances improved.
 The two had a close relationship both professionally and personally.

 According to documents released by the court in January 2022, Barry owed $1 billion to other companies leading up to his death, which he said was not going to pay.
-Furthermore the documents revealed the estate of the Shermans is somehow part of the murder investigation.
+Furthermore, the documents revealed the estate of the Shermans is somehow part of the murder investigation.